Parts of a Volcano

 Magma is lighter than the solid rock around it, so it rises.
 Eventually, some of the magma pushes through vents creating a volcanic eruption.

-3 Lava Flow
+3. Lava Flow

 Magma that erupts is called lava.
 If magma is thin and runny, gases can escape easily from it.
 When this type of magma erupts, lava flows outside the volcano.

-4 Volcanic Bombs
+4. Volcanic Bombs

 These molten rocks are thrown out from a volcano and are at least 66mm in size.
 On exit, they cool down and become extrusive igneous rocks.

-5 Lava Dome
+5. Lava Dome

 When lava is too thick and sticky, it piles up around the vent and forms a dome.
 These circular mounds protrude from volcanoes because of the slow release of viscous lava.

-6 Eruption Column
+6. Eruption Column

 These clouds of heated ash and tephra are released from a vent during an explosive volcanic eruption.
 Within an eruption column and cloud, highly charged particles can generate thunder and lightning.

-7 Eruption Cloud
+7. Eruption Cloud

 Ash falls back down like powdery snow.
 But it’s snow that won’t melt.
 These blankets of ash suffocate plants and animals.
 The eruption cloud can extend up to 12 miles above a volcano.
 Then, it can reach thousands of kilometers in distance raining ash over regions.

-In this type of eruption magma blasts up into the air and breaks apart into pieces called tephra.
-Tephra can range in size from tiny particles of ash to house size boulders.
+In this type of eruption, magma blasts up into the air and breaks apart into pieces called tephra.
+Tephra can range in size from tiny particles of ash to house-size boulders.
 Tephra destroys everything in its path.

-9 Acid Rain
+9. Acid Rain

-10 Pyroclastic Flow
+11. Pyroclastic Flow

 They emit steam and volcanic gases, such as sulfur dioxide and carbon dioxide.
 Fumaroles create pathways for rising heat, volcanic gas, and magma.
 It often creates eerie landscapes reminiscent of an alien world.